-The Company has a Recoupment Policy that provides for the forfeiture of options, shares or share units or repayment of cash compensation received by employees in certain circumstances where the employee is involved in wrongdoing.
-For more information on this policy, please see page 41.
+The Company has a Recoupment Policy that provides for the recoupment of money or shares, cancellation of outstanding vested awards and forfeiture of unvested awards received by employees, officers and directors in certain circumstances where the employee or director is involved in wrongdoing.
+For more information on this policy, please see page 42.